What is GRC Software?

 Enterprise-wide operational visibility

-Real-time alerts and monitoring
+Real-time monitoring & alerts

-Continuous controls validation
+Continuous controls monitoring

 What High-Maturity Organizations Do Differently